 You may have questions, about how can we avoid attacks to our Linux VPS and Servers?

-Let us guide you with some basic practices to keep your server secure and defend against unknown security threats…
+It is easy to have your cPanel Linux servers attacked or harmed by a malware attack, a DDoS attack or other security threats.
+Let us guide you with some basic practices to keep your server secure and defend against unknown security threats.

 1) Check Your cPanel Version

 As always, you are encouraged to check the cPanel version you are currently using.
 There are 3 ways to check it:

 a) Access SSH and use cPanel command: /usr/local/cpanel/cpanel -V